Playcentre Aotearoa

-Playcentre is an early childhood education and parent cooperative organisation which operates parent-led early childhood education centres throughout New Zealand.
+Playcentre Aotearoa is an early childhood education and parent cooperative organisation which operates parent-led early childhood education centres throughout New Zealand.
 While the concept originated in New Zealand, it is now also established in Japan.

 Their mission is stated as "Whānau Tupu Ngātahi - Families growing together."

 History and spread

 Before 1941 the prevailing philosophy in New Zealand child education was that education did not really start until children entered the formal, disciplinarian, school system.

 The early beginnings of Playcentre were in Wellington in 1941.
 Mothers Joan Wood, Inge Smithells and Beatrice Beeby opened "nursery play centres" that aimed to support mothers and provide a social space for their children.
 Other centres soon opened in Christchurch and Auckland, leading to the formation of the New Zealand Federation of Nursery Play Centre Associations in 1948.
 Educationist Gwen Somerset became the first president of the association.
 She had already been involved with a community centre in Feilding that included classes on child development and parenting, as well as a cooperative playgroup, so she was a good fit to lead the growing movement.

 From the start each Playcentre was a community-driven initiative.
 Centres were organised and run by volunteer parents utilising existing premises (e.g. church or community halls), with parents themselves acting as teachers and collective caregivers.
 This allowed the movement to easily spread, including to rural areas where other early childcare options were unavailable or impractical.

 In 1951 Playcentre began an adult education programme to train volunteer parents in child development and education.

 The Playcentre model has been copied by groups in other countries, including the Japan Playcentre Association, which was founded in 1999.